-MISDEMEANORS — any person who has been convicted of: (1) a misdemeanor that is not a traffic violation; (2) and who is a first offender; may petition the court where the conviction occurred for an order to expunge the conviction from all public records.
+MISDEMEANORS — if you have been convicted of: (1) a misdemeanor that is not a traffic violation; (2) and are a first offender; you may be able to petition the court for an order to expunge the conviction from all public records.

 MINORS — any person who was under 21 years of age when committing a felony may petition the court for an order to expunge one conviction five years after the successful completion of the terms and conditions of the sentence.
 However, this right does not apply to a felon classified as a crime of violence under Section 97-3-2 or any felony that the court determines was related to the distribution of a controlled substance.